cartersw/chicken-farmer/docs/ACCEPTANCE.md

 FFmpeg must remain on `PATH` because current validation decodes the bound videos again.
 Use a new output directory; existing campaign reports remain immutable.

-## Historical supplied-demo baseline
+### Historical supplied-demo baseline

 The first actual acceptance run used [Dust2 capture 006's dataset](../data/datasets/dust2-competitive-006/pipeline_manifest.json), [validation 006-v2](../data/validation/dust2-competitive-006-v2/clip_validation.json), and [the observed game-rule context](../data/context/dust2-context-v1.json).
 Its immutable result is [acceptance 006-v1](../data/accepted/dust2-competitive-006-v1/acceptance_manifest.json): **160 candidates, 0 accepted, 160 rejected**.

 All windows lacked independently proven observation/execution timing, POV, and visual action evidence in that older capture.
 Additionally, 67 windows touch commands without a present buttons message, and 9 touch the recorded negative subtick.
 The first 7 lack a full image history, and the first 8 lack the complete previous-action context.
 Competitive phase and pause context passed the then-current checks.
 This historical report predates validator v2 and its context warning audit; regenerate validation and acceptance under current code before including an older capture in a new campaign.

 The known shot supports one scoped timing observation: weapon last-shot time equals `server_tick_executed - 1 + attack_subtick_when` for that press.
 An integer execution tick is a command boundary, so its placement alone does not prove every action inside that command occurs after the image.
-Acceptance keeps this limitation explicit.
-Further native POV/timing trials can supply stronger evidence without promoting older artifacts or removing rejection gates.
+The current pilot adds independently audited packet bounds and a future-command target; it retains this limitation on exact fractional timing and leaves the older results unchanged.

 Tests cover valid synthetic acceptance, temporal feature/target separation, local bad-frame contamination, unknown and incorrectly scoped evidence, inactive/unknown state, missing protobuf parents, command continuity, aim mismatches, invalid subticks, context gaps and unknown flags, tampered artifacts, immutable outputs, and failure before publication.
 The synthetic passed evidence exists only in test fixtures; production has no override to bypass validation.